MarwanElsokary/doc_doc/README.md

-# 🏥 Appointment App
+# 🏥 Doc Doc App

-**Appointment App** is a mobile application that helps patients easily find nearby doctors, view their profiles, check ratings & reviews, and locate them on an interactive map.
+**Doc Doc App** is a mobile application that helps patients easily find nearby doctors, view their profiles, check ratings & reviews, and locate them on an interactive map.
 It aims to make the process of finding and booking medical appointments **faster, easier, and more reliable**.

 ---